 Ultimately, the relationship between you and your client is about goals!

-Their goals to be specific.
-In this step, you and your client will establish what outcomes are both desirable and realistic.
+Their goals, to be specific.
+You and your client will establish desirable and realistic outcomes in this step.

-All the steps prior to this should have fed you a decent amount of background data to work off.
-You now have a realistic picture of what your client needs
+All the steps before this should have fed you a decent amount of background data to work off.
+You now have a realistic picture of what your client needs.

-But in order to truly gauge what your client wants as a service, you’ll need to hear it directly.
+But to truly gauge what your client wants as a service, you’ll need to hear it directly.